-Weller is currently pursuing her Doctor of Musical Arts in Wind Conducting at The University of North Texas in Denton, TX (Class of 2027) with a related field in clarinet performance.
-In her residency at UNT, Weller served as a Wind Studies Teaching Fellow.
+Weller is currently pursuing a Doctor of Musical Arts in Wind Conducting at The University of North Texas in Denton, TX (August 2026).
+During her residency at UNT, Weller served as a Wind Studies Teaching Fellow and Graduate Coordinator.
 In this capacity, she taught undergraduate conducting classes, worked with the UNT Green Brigade, conducted the Concert-Versity Band, and guest conducted the North Texas Wind Symphony, Wind Orchestra, and Wind Ensemble.
 Weller’s conducting teachers include Eugene Migliaro Corporon, Andrew Trachsel, Amy Woody, and Daniel Cook.
-She will continue her studies in clarinet with Kimberly Cole Luevano.

 Weller graduated Summa Cum Laude from Messiah University in Mechanicsburg, PA (2022).
 There, she earned her B.S. in Music Education with a K-12 teaching certificate.
 At Messiah, Weller was a student of Dr. Stephanie Cramer, and served as the principal clarinetist of the wind ensemble and symphony orchestra.
 She was also a member of the clarinet choir, woodwind quintet and the symphonic winds.
 At Messiah, Weller was a finalist (2020) and eventual winner (2021) of the Lance K. Kuhlman performance competition.
 She was also selected as the department’s Presser Scholar for her musical and academic accomplishments, as well as her leadership and citizenship within the department.